Are you on the hunt for the best iguana cage?

 PawHut Large Wooden Outdoor Cage

-- ✅DURABLE WOOD AND WIRE ENCLOSURE: This cat kennel is made around a solid fir frame that is sealed with animal-safe sealant...
+- ✅WOOD AND WIRE ENCLOSURE: This cat kennel is made in a frame shape which is sealed with animal-safe sealant and the catio...

 The PawHut large wooden outdoor cage is specifically designed with cats in mind but can make for a great outdoor iguana cage!